-Mr. John Paul L. Ang, the new nominee-director at the next annual stockholders' meeting, is the eldest child of the President and Chief Executive Officer, Mr. Ramon S. Ang.
+Mr. John Paul L. Ang is the eldest child of the President and Chief Executive Officer, Mr. Ramon S. Ang.

 (4) Involvement in Certain Legal Proceedings

 The Company is not aware that any one of the incumbent directors and executive officers and persons nominated to become a director and executive officer has been the subject of a bankruptcy petition or a conviction by final judgment in a criminal proceeding, domestic or foreign, excluding traffic violations and other minor offenses, or has been by judgment or decree found to have violated securities or commodities law and enjoined from engaging in any business, securities, commodities or banking activities for the past five years until the date of this Information Statement.